wp-plugins/post-and-page-excerpt-widgets/readme.txt

 Contributors: sillybean
 Tags: widgets, excerpts
 Requires at least: 2.3
-Tested up to: 2.7.1
+Tested up to: 2.8
-Stable tag: 1.2
+Stable tag: 2.0

 Creates widgets that display excerpts from posts or pages in the sidebar.

 == Description ==

 Creates widgets that display excerpts from posts or pages in the sidebar.
 You may use 'more' links and/or link the widget title to the post or page.
 Requires <a href="http://blog.ftwr.co.uk/wordpress/page-excerpt/">Page Excerpt</a> or <a href="http://www.laptoptips.ca/projects/wordpress-excerpt-editor/">Excerpt Editor</a> for page excerpts.
-Supports <a href="http://robsnotebook.com/the-excerpt-reloaded/">The Excerpt Reloaded</a> and <a href="http://sparepencil.com/code/advanced-excerpt/">Advanced Excerpt</a>.
+Supports <a href="http://robsnotebook.com/the-excerpt-reloaded/">the_excerpt Reloaded</a> and <a href="http://sparepencil.com/code/advanced-excerpt/">Advanced Excerpt</a>.

+Version 2.0 requires WordPress 2.8.
+If you are using WordPress 2.3 through 2.7.1, you should use <a href="http://downloads.wordpress.org/plugin/post-and-page-excerpt-widgets.1.2.zip">version 1.2</a> of this plugin instead.

 == Installation ==